AJenbo/DiabloGrooboAnalysis/readme.md

 ## Inconsistent Music Playback

 The music skips at an improbable time in a way that implies the video was spliced.
-Starting at 2:31, Adria’s shop appears on screen:
+Starting at 2:31, Adria's shop appears on screen:

 ![](Attachments/MusicSkip.png)
 _Figure 25 - Shop screen where music audibly skips_